tymeart/calculator/README.md

-This is a calculator made with vanilla JavaScript.
+This is a calculator that can perform basic arithmetic operations (addition, subtraction, multiplication, and division).
+It supports decimals and negative numbers.